 The majority of Hungarians (also known as Magyars) live in Transylvania, constituting roughly 18% of the population of this region.5 Most speak Hungarian at home and follow the Catholic Church or a Protestant tradition.
 Some older Hungarians may not speak Romanian at all.
 The treatment of Hungarians in Romania remains a point of contention.6 Some have engaged in a struggle for equal recognition of their language rights.
 Hungarians may also have a different view of their national belonging.
 Transylvania was part of Hungary until 1920 and Romania’s acquisition of this land can be a sensitive subject.
 Some have called for majority-Hungarian sub-regions within Transylvania to be given more independence and autonomy from Bucharest.7 In recent years, more Hungarians in Romania have been gaining dual citizenship with Hungary.8

 The Roma (often referred to as ‘Gypsies’ by Romanians) originated from northern India, but can be traced back through Romanian history to the 13th century.
 They are traditionally nomadic and speak a Romani dialect.
-However, today many people practice their culture in a modified form, with many no longer being nomadic.
+However, today many people practise their culture in a modified form, with many no longer being nomadic.
 The Roma are generally spread throughout the country, although more commonly living in the south (especially in the capital).
 Within the Roma group, there are further divisions based on common ancestors.
 For example, the Roma Gabor are a network of families that trace their heritage back to a common ancestor named Gábor (Gabriel).
 They are often thought of as their own caste within the Roma people due to their unique cultural traditions.

 The Roma people continue to be significantly disadvantaged, marginalised and underrepresented, having less access to infrastructure and adequate education than the majority of the Romanian population.9 According to the European Commission, the threat of poverty among Roma in Romania is up to three times higher than the rest of the population.10 Romanians often blame negative perceptions of their country on the practices of Roma citizens (who are often seen begging or in difficult circumstances).
 Poor treatment of Roma is common and Romanians may be openly disparaging and discriminatory towards them.